BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/classes_and_constructors.md

 A: because it preserves *encapsulation* -- the idea that an object should be responsible for setting its own properties

+Encapsulation:

+  * Prevents accidental reassignment
+  * Allows consistent and predictable outcomes
+  * Preserves the state of the data

 ---

 # Constructors are for Validation

-constructors are a great place to *validate* your values
+constructors are a great place to *validate* your values, and

 ```javascript
 class Circle {